ucgmsim/Vs30/README.md

 Everything is run from the `vs30calc.py` script which can be run directly or installed.
 The 2 main modes of operation are grid based (which creates TIF files) and point based (where wanted locations are passed in as rows in a file, output is a CSV file).
 Everything is NZTM2000 (EPSG:2193, easting/northing) internally, WGS84 (EPSG:4326, longitude/latitude) is only used as input to the point based calculation.

+Both modes produce `.qgz` files which can be opened in `QGIS` to view outputs.

 ## Grid based calculation
 This mode is good for viewing the entire model, making sure everything appears good.
-TIF files can be viewed with QGIS.
 This is the default mode of operation if no locations file is specified.
 The grid has parameters which control the extent and spacing.
 `vs30calc.py --help`
 A sample command for creating a smaller grid (~5 mins depending on machine):